southrop/konomi-call/_i18n/en/songs/this-game.md

 uwabe no kosei de anshin to hikikae ni pride korosu na
 no no no sence of life
 **（no no no sence of life）**
-yaban na zatsuon wo kippari kettobashite
+yaban na zatsuon wo kippari ketobashite
 dare yori junsui na koe agerun da

 tatakau koto wa kitto machigai janai